 What Can I Outsource?

-You can outsourcing on either a per-project or ongoing basis.
+You can outsource on either a per-project or ongoing basis.
 Outsourcing on a per-project basis could be relevant if your business is:

 - Developing a website